Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 From a taxation point of view, these short-term assets form part of the trading of the business.
 If the business makes a profit when it comes to sell them, then it will pay tax in the normal way.

 It’s useful to remember that a gain doesn’t have to be made on a physical thing.
-Capital Gains Tax can also be payable on intangible items like brands, trademarks and patents.
+Capital Gains Tax can also be payable on intangible items like brands, or trademarks and patents.

 Capital Gains Tax is worked out based on the profit you make, rather than on the full amount of the sale.
 In plain terms, it’s the difference between what the asset was worth when you acquired it, and what you sold it for.

-For example, if you paid advertising fees to sell the asset, or you spent money to improve the asset beyond normal repairs, you can deduct these costs from the gain you make.
 Working out the value gets a bit more complicated if you dispose of assets known as a ‘chattel set’, where similar items can be combined to form a set – such as individual pieces in a chess set.
+Always speak to an accountant if you get stuck!

 It’s not all doom and gloom, and there is a tax-free allowance available before you start paying Capital Gains Tax.
 Known as the Annual Exempt Amount, the allowance you’re entitled to depends on whether you’re an individual or a trustee.

-2023/24 | 2024/25 | Individuals | £6,000 | £3,000 |
+2025/26 | Individuals | £3,000 |

-Trustees | £3,000 | £1,500 |
+Trustees | £1,500 |

-So, if you’re an individual and the total of all gains is less than £3,000 in 2024/25, then you won’t pay any Capital Gains Tax at all.
+So, if you’re an individual and the total of all gains is less than £3,000 in 2025/26, then you won’t pay any Capital Gains Tax at all.

 No, you only need to report and pay Capital Gains Tax on taxable gains above the allowance.